 for all buffers are defined either by default (

-by the limits of the corresponding profile parameters.
-For further information,
+limits of the corresponding profile parameters.
+For further information, see the profile

-buffer size profile parameters in the Natural parameter module are not affected
+of the buffer size profile parameters in the Natural parameter module are not affected by

 MAX parameters of

 NTBUFID, but the limits for the dynamic profile buffer size